IT can safely be said that SSAA Queensland’s Historical Arms Collectors (HAC) branch members like the old stuff better than the new stuff.

 There is a wealth of knowledge on all fields of arms history across the membership base.

-The branch is an Approved Historical Society in respect to the Weapons Act and membership allows a member to obtain a collectors licence.
-The branch is also Approved Society under the Explosives Act and this gives blanket coverage to all members of the branch to collect ammunition and ordnance.
+The Branch is an Approved Historical Society in respect to the Weapons Act and membership allows a member to obtain a Collectors Licence.
+The Branch is also an Approved Society under the Explosives Act and this gives blanket coverage to all members of the Branch to collect ammunition and ordnance.

-Furthermore, as an approved historical society, the HAC is the SSAA Queensland branch capable of obtaining approval for arms fairs and expos such as the hugely popular SHOT Expo.
-The branch also regularly attends meetings with the Weapons Licensing Branch and government ministers as well.
+Furthermore, as an approved Historical Society, the HAC is the SSAA (Qld.)
+Inc. Branch capable of obtaining approval for Arms Fairs and expos such as the hugely popular SHOT Expo.
+The Branch also regularly attends meetings with the Weapons Licensing Branch and government ministers as well.

-In addition to its fostering the collection, study and preservation of old and antique The branch conducts two collector shoots per year at the State Complex at Captain’s Mountain near Milmerran and costs are kept to a minimum to allow people to attend.
+In addition to its fostering of the collection, study and preservation of old and antique firearms, the Branch conducts two collector shoots per year at the State Complex at Captain’s Mountain near Millmerran and costs are kept to a minimum to allow people to attend.

 Newsletters are emailed out monthly, whilst a magazine containing historical and technical articles is produced three to four times per year with a range of content to appeal to a variety of collecting interests.

-The branch is also active in promoting shooting as a sport for the young and annually hosts a weekend of shooting for Venture Scouts at the Milmerran complex.
+The Branch is also active in promoting shooting as a sport for the young and annually hosts a weekend of shooting for Venture Scouts at the Millmerran State Complex.